Keyboard shortcuts

 • Bytes: input slices are passed by pointer for the duration of the call (no copy); returned bytes are copied with C.GoBytes and then weaveffi_free_bytes is called.

-• Structs: wrappers hold a typed C pointer.
+• Structs and interfaces: wrappers hold a typed C pointer.
 Always pair with defer s.Close() because Go has no deterministic destructors.

 Callbacks and listeners